-Section 9.3.
+Section 10.3.
 Notice.

-Notice of the annual USA Judo Assembly stating the place, date and time of the Assembly shall be posted on the website of USA Judo no fewer than thirty (30) days before the date of the meeting.
+Notice of the annual USA Judo Assembly stating the place, date and time of the Assembly should be posted on the website of USA Judo at least thirty (30) days before the date of the meeting.

-SECTION 10.
+SECTION 11.
 USA JUDO ATHLETES’ ADVISORY COUNCIL